National-Education-Union/school-cuts/README.md

 We have updated non-staff costs with the latest estimates for the GDP deflator measure of inflation from HM Teasury, [GDP deflators at market prices, and money GDP March 2022 (Spring Statement)](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1062965/GDP_Deflators_Spring_Statement_March_2022_update.xlsx).

 ### Support staff pay
 The DfE documents uses the National Joint Council (NJC) pay awards, which cover all local authority staff.
 However, school support staff are paid signifcantly less well paid than council staff and many are employed on the minimum wage.
 In recent years, there have been significant uplifts in the minimum wage.
-We made an index for school support staff pay by sending Freedom of Information requests to a sample of local authorities and then tracked the value of those pay points back to 2009-10 and weighted them by the number of staff paid on each grade.
+We made an index for school support staff pay by sending Freedom of Information requests to a sample of local authorities and then tracked the value of those pay points back to 2009-10 and weighted them by the number of staff paid on each grade from the FOIs.
 The increases in the minimum wage have had a substantial impact on school support staff pay and their pay has risen much faster than the headline rates for the NJC awards.

 ![image](https://user-images.githubusercontent.com/4374366/166963983-2fe4ca2f-c4c2-4cd9-9e69-f05601edd747.png)